ioccc-src/winner/1995/vanschnitz/README.md

 The authors provided a deobfuscated version of the program.
 Originally uuencoded we have decoded it for the wider audience in [vanschnitz.alt.c](%%REPO_URL%%/1995/vanschnitz/vanschnitz.alt.c).

-They encourage you to first try and figure out the program without reading the deobfuscated version,
+They encourage you to first try and figure out the program without reading the deobfuscated version.

 ### Alternate build: